jackmellis/respite/README.md

 immediately-stale queries, refetching on window focus, automatic exponential retries, these are certainly some aggressive defaults!

-Respite takes a more chilled approach to defaults: active queries _never_ go stale by default, automatically retrying must be opted-in, there is no auto-refetching out of the box
+Respite takes a more chilled approach to defaults: active queries _never_ go stale by default, automatically retrying must be opted-in, there is no externally-triggered refetching out of the box

 ## [@respite/atom](./packages/atom/README.md)